learn-co-curriculum/dsc-dash-intro/README.md

 app.run_server(mode="inline", height="450", host="localhost", port=5000)
 ```

-Now we have both Markdown and DataTable components in the same web page!
+Now you have both Markdown and DataTable components in the same web page!

-### Styling Our Components
+### Styling Your Components

 This is an optional step, but it makes the components look a bit better together.
-If you know how to work with CSS, you can define your own custom styles and follow [these instructions](https://dash.plotly.com/external-resources), but for now we'll just use the recommended style sheet from Dash.
+If you know how to work with CSS, you can define your own custom styles and follow [these instructions](https://dash.plotly.com/external-resources), but for now you'll just use the recommended style sheet from Dash.

 Style sheets are added when the `app` is instantiated.
-Then we can add our Markdown and DataTable elements and see them with their new styles:
+Then you can add your Markdown and DataTable elements and see them with their new styles:

 ```python